 The sooner you start, the sooner you’ll SAVE

 Solar panels are a savvy investment for anyone who uses electricity.
 Once your system has paid itself off you are accessing the free energy of the sun.
 The sooner you purchase your panels and start paying off the initial costs.
 The sooner you can start enjoying the benefits of free energy and zero grid reliance.

 One final step before you go out and purchase your new solar panels is to make sure that you are buying from a Clean Energy Council (CEC) accredited installer.
 This CEC accreditation ensures that the installing servicing meets the Australian standards and best industry practices for training and certification.
-All Solar Run teams and franchises are CEC accredited.
+Using a CEC accredited installer enables access to STC’s, a financial incentive offered as an upfront discount when you purchase your solar system.
+All Solar Run franchisees use CEC accredited installers.

-This guide has taken you through the range of solar options.
-Keep in mind the price, tips for picking the right solar panels, solar batteries and the government rebate scheme.
-Once you have familiarised yourself with this information, the next step is to compare the different solar panel options and decide which is right for you.
+This guide has taken you through a range of solar options.
+Keep in mind the price, tips for picking the right solar panels, solar batteries, and the government rebate scheme.
+Once you have familiarized yourself with this information, the next step is to compare the different solar panel options and decide which is right for you.